Čkembari: Rivalry

 The biggest rivalry in the Macedonian Tifo scene is the one between Čkembari and Komiti.
 The rivalry began in the season 1989/1990 at a match in Skopje, between FK Vardar and Red Star Belgrade.
 A conflict occurred between the "Skopje fans" and a few Bitola fans who went to cheer for Vardar, who at that time was the most popular Macedonian football club in the former Yugoslavia.
 On 8 March 1991 in Bitola, Pelister and Vardar met in the Yugoslav second league and the first incident occurred.
 The match was abandoned following a fight between Čkembari and the police.
 From that day forward, started the big rivalry between Čkembari and Komiti along with the Pelister-Vardar match becoming the Eternal derby of Macedonia.
 At these clashes there have been many incidents but the most famous one took place in Bitola, back on 13 June 1993 when the match between Pelister and Vardar was never even started. Čkembari set fire to the wooden bleacher seats, collapsed the protective fence and began to fight with the police while trying to reach the Komiti.
 In the riot a dozen policemen were injured and about 200 Čkembari were detained.
 For all these events, sports commentator from MRTV, Atanas Kostovski, once said: "Čkembari-Police 2:0".

-Their other rivals are Majmuni from Prilep which supporting FK Pobeda.
-Also they are rivals with Ballistet, ultras of KF Shkëndija and with Shvercerat who support FK Shkupi.
+Their other rivals are Majmuni from Prilep who support FK Pobeda.
+It’s a derby between the two best clubs from two cities with fierce rivalry, Bitola and Prilep, both located in the ancient Macedonian province of Pelagonia.